blakete/Open-Knowledge-Repository/README.md

 # Open-Knowledge-Repository (OKR)
-Open source tool to share knowledge across teams.
+Open source tool to share knowledge across teams, organizations, and the world.

 Basis:
 1. Entropy will always increase